A rundown of the top coffee houses in H-Town

 Sure, Houston might land on the national radar for its position in the energy, medical and aerospace sectors, but the Third Coast city is also a front runner in the coffee biz, too.

-It's been more than eight years since Houston was designated as a green coffee exchange port on the New York Board of Trade--one of only four in the U.S.--a designation that enables un-roasted beans to be stored and distributed in the nation's fourth-largest city.
+It's been more than a decade since Houston was designated as a green coffee exchange port on the New York Board of Trade--one of only four in the U.S.--a designation that enables un-roasted beans to be stored and distributed in the nation's fourth-largest city.

 Houston's baristas deliver enough brew to keep Houston buzzing all-year-long.
 Check out these not-to-miss coffee emporiums:

 Set inside The Heights' Vineyard Church, Erica Raggett's non-profit A 2nd Cup coffee shop turns out a lot more than caffeine—its key focus is to help shed light on child sex trafficking in Houston.
 Though A 2nd Cup is only open two days a week, it enjoys a faithful following, not just because of its do-gooder mission, but also for its tasty Boomtown-roasted coffee drinks, free wifi and linger-worthy setting.
 It’s staffed by volunteers and proceeds go to fighting human trafficking.

 Situated in what was once a large, Westheimer-fronting home, Agora is a Greek-owned coffee shop and meeting place boasts a mix of European ex-pats and low-key neighborhood regulars.
 There are plenty of tables, chairs, couches and conversation-starting tchotchkes scattered throughout.
 Up the steep staircase, cozy seating areas and a large-screen TV offer a quiet respite.
 Expect a vast drink selection-wine and beer, too-along with light bites.